 The osmosis invention process through a semipermeable membrane was first discovered in the late 1700s.
-Osmosis phenomenon was observed only in laboratories around the world Until mid-1940's .
-In 1949, researchers in UCLA (University of California Los Angeles) first tested the Osmosis Process to remove salt from seawater ( Seawater Desalination Process) using semipermeable membranes.
-Researchers finally produced salt free fresh water from seawater.
+Osmosis phenomenon was observed only in laboratories around the world Until mid-1940's.
+In 1949, researchers at UCLA (University of California Los Angeles) first tested the Osmosis Process to remove salt from seawater ( Seawater Desalination Process) using semipermeable membranes.
+Researchers finally produced salt-free fresh water from seawater.

-Osmosis is a phenomenon that occur naturally and is one of the most important natural phenomenon.
-Osmosis is a process were water flows from a less concentrated liquid through to a more concentrated liquid through a semipermeable membrane until concentration on both sides are equal, this is the reason why as an example plant roots absorb water from soil, or water is absorbed from blood to human kidneys.
+Osmosis is a phenomenon that occurs naturally and is one of the most important natural phenomena.
+Osmosis is a process where water flows from a less concentrated liquid through to a more concentrated liquid through a semipermeable membrane until concentration on both sides is equal, this is the reason why as an example plant roots absorb water from the soil or water is absorbed from blood to human kidneys.